Glass Room Extension Cost

 Glass room extension costs average around £3,000 per m², with a typical 14m² extension costing approximately £40,000.
 Glass extension costs typically include the glass panels, frames, and installation.

-Before we offer specific price ranges, it is important to note what is included within glass room extension costs.
+Before we offer specific price ranges, it is important to note what is included within glass extension costs.
 The majority of projects will include the glass panels, the frames, and the installation.
-A huge selling point of glass rooms is that, unlike other traditional home extensions, they require much simpler foundations and, as such, the projects tend to be much quicker to complete.
+A huge selling point of a glass extension is that, unlike other traditional home extensions, a glass extension requires much simpler foundations and, as such, the project tends to be much quicker to complete.

 Below, we have laid out the key prices in a helpful table.